shugaa/estrella/samplecode/README.txt

     -lestrella
     estr_plot.c

+Adapt the include and library paths to your specific installation.
+This should only be necessary if you installed the dependencies to a non-standard location.
+Otherwise the respective options can be omitted.

-run the resulting estrplot binary and hope for the best;)
+Run the resulting estrplot binary and hope for the best;)

 You probably want to slightly edit the source and modify the defines for rate, resolution and calibration factors (C1, C2, C3) at the very top of the file to